 Following the end of the Vietnam War in 1975, Britain’s five properties in HCMC were expropriated by the Socialist Republic of Vietnam.
 A claim was registered with the Vietnamese in the sum of £753,467, and a subsequent negotiation process eventually resulted in Enterprise Oil being permitted to lease most of the residence and John Laing International being contracted to refurbish the 1962 office building at 25 Dai Lo Le Duan in stages to enable it to be occupied partially by the consulate-general and partially by suitable tenants.
 Compensation for the expropriated other two houses (at 55 Rue Duy Tan and 157 Rue Yen Do) and the swimming pool site (at 109 Duong Nguyen Dinh Chieu) was settled in [?]
 2005.

 After the Tet offensive in February 1968, a large area of Minh Mang, a densely populated area in Cholon, on the edge of Saigon, was devastated, and thousands of families left homeless.
 USAID organised the construction of a large apartment complex for low income families in the devastated area, and the UK’s Ministry of Overseas Development funded and the Ministry of Public Building and Works constructed, two primary schools to serve the area, one with 24 and the other with 12 classrooms, all intended to take three shifts a day.
 The buildings started on site in August 1969 and were completed two years later, at an outturn cost of £495,000.
-The ambassador, John Moreton, presented them to the acting Prime Minister on 26 August 1971.
+The project architect was Mark Bertram, of the Ministry’s Regional Office in Hong Kong.
+The ambassador, John Moreton, presented the schools to the acting Prime Minister on 26 August 1971.